 By the time they complete the CANSkate program, skaters should have several skating skills, including: fast forward and backward perimeter stroking, forward and backward crosscuts, side stops with speed, turns, basic spins and jumps.

-If I am sure that my skater is too advanced for the CANSkate level, what are his/her options with your club?
+If I am sure that my skater is too advanced for the CANSkate level, what is next level option with your club?

-Skaters can qualify for the Junior Academy Program through invitation or audition by the Director of Skating.
+Skaters can qualify for the Shining Stars Academy Program through invitation or audition by the Director of Skating.
 Email Shanelle Horobec (Director of Skating) at for further information.

 Is there a Power Skating Program at your club?

-The Port Coquitlam Skating Club has a Hockey/Ringette Skating Skills Development Program on Tuesday nights.
+The Port Coquitlam Skating Club has a Hockey/Ringette Skating Skills Development Program on Saturdays at 12:45 pm - 1:30 pm.
 Email Larissa Horobec at for further information.

 PLACEMENT WITHIN THE CANSKATE PROGRAM:

 My child has previous experience in another program.
-How will he/she be placed in the CANSkate program?
+How will they be placed in the CANSkate program?

 All new CANSkate members are assessed by our Skate Canada Professional Coaches and placed in the appropriate group as needed.
 A skater who comes from another Skate Canada club should provide their report card and will be placed in the appropriate group, based on the final standing at the other club.